You are listening to the Sean Hannity Radio Show Podcast.

 You said, well, if Donald, it depends on Donald Trump.

-I don't see the any other option but fighting, and I don't see any part of his character that indicates he'd stop fighting.
+I don't see any other option but fighting, and I don't see any part of his character that indicates he'd stop fighting.

-No, I don't I don't either.
+No, I don't either.

-Now, not somebody I would normally have picked to write a novel about Lincoln, but it's a brilliant novel.
+Not somebody I would normally have picked to write a novel about Lincoln.

 Well, the same thing is beginning to happen here.

-I mean, Trump is gonna get a better and better grip on the city, he's gonna get a better grip on the bureaucracy, he's gonna get a better grip on the Congress.
+I mean, Trump is going to get a better and better grip on the city.

-I have a whole section in my new book, Understanding Trump talking about these four values.
+I have a whole section in my new book, Understanding Trump, talking about these four values.

-Well, it turns out anti-stupid hurts the left.
+Well, it turns out, anti-stupid hurts the left.

 Anti-left obviously hurts the left.

-Anti-politically correct hurts the left, and the left just hates the idea of being passionately pro-American.
+And the left just hates the idea of being passionately pro-American.

 So Trump ends up functionally being their worst nightmare.

-Uh, Mr. Speaker, love having you on the show.
+Mr. Speaker, love having you on the show.

 It's called Understanding Trump.

-If you want to pre-order, we'll take a quick break.
+We'll take a quick break.

 We'll come back.

-Why a 400% increase in intelligence surveillance and a masking in 2016.
+Don't forget Sarah Carter, John Solomon, review why a 400 percent increase in intelligence surveillance and a masking in 2016.

 Sean gets the answers no one else does.